JohnAD/RJSON/README.md

 }
 ```

-Here is a valid RJSON document with mixed types in the field "aaa":
+A valid JSON document with mixed types in the field "aaa":

 ```json
 {